LilithMary/RISCV-ISA-Sail-Model/README.md

 In large projects like Sail-RISCV, determining a correct order manually is challenging.
 The module structure in this repository ensures each `sail` file is compiled only after its dependencies, maintaining a valid compilation sequence.

 ## Sail Project
-This `.sail_project` file organises `sail` files into modules, ensuring properdependency resolution based on the [Reading Guide](https://github.com/riscv/sail-riscv/blob/master/doc/ReadingGuide.md) and [Modular Sail Specifications Guide](https://github.com/rems-project/sail/blob/sail2/doc/asciidoc/modules.adoc).
+This `.sail_project` file organises `sail` files into modules, ensuring proper dependency resolution based on the [Reading Guide](https://github.com/riscv/sail-riscv/blob/master/doc/ReadingGuide.md) and [Modular Sail Specifications Guide](https://github.com/rems-project/sail/blob/sail2/doc/asciidoc/modules.adoc).

 Each module consists of a sequence of `sail` files treated as a logical unit.
 If a module requires definitions from another module, it declares a dependency using the `requires` statement.